caisy-io/cport/README.md

 Very importat is this provider interface that every provider needs to implement: https://github.com/caisy-io/cport/blob/0dc3929afa285f80eef059366b0cfc7d20c44836/src/lib/common/types.ts
 ![provider](./assets/provider_interface.png)

 ## Topics:

 1. **Find a Good Normalization Format:** Find a compatible format for normalization that can handle all CMS data structures.
 This involves:
-   - Content Types
+   - Blueprints
    - Entries
 2. **Write Exporter:** Develop modules that fetch data from each CMS API.
 3. **Write Importer:** Develop modules that write data to each CMS API.
 4. **Write Normalization Functions:** Develop normalization functions for each headless CMS, which involves:
-   - Content Types
+   - Blueprints
    - Entries
 5. **Write Denormalization Functions:** Develop denormalization functions for each headless CMS, which involves:
-   - Content Types
+   - Blueprints
    - Entries

 ## Progress Status: